-Passing soccer skills do not developed overnight, but take years of training, and honing the soccer passing skills through repetition in training and game.
+Soccer Passing Technique takes years of training, and hones the soccer passing skills through repetition in practice and games.

-Midfield players will use different passing techniques on the field, to create plays, and scoring opportunities for their teammates.
+Midfield players will use different passing techniques to create plays and scoring opportunities for their teammates.

-Every midfield player should be encouraged to be creative and to take some calculated risks with their passes.
-Midfield players should trust their instincts with passes during the game.
+Every midfield player should be encouraged to be creative and take calculated risks with their passes.
+Midfield players need confidence to trust their instincts with passes during the game.

 Think about it, how many goals would the forwards score without the creative and accurate passes from the midfield players.
-Goals are usually assisted by the midfield players.
+The midfield players usually assist goals.

-Players like Xavi, Iniesta, Beckham, Riqueilme, Zidane, Pirlo, and many others, are the reason for their forwards scoring many goals.
+Players like Xavi, Iniesta, Beckham, Riquelme, Zidane, Pirlo, and many others from past and present are the reason for their forwards scoring many goals.

-Defenders are the last line of defense most of the time, so if the pass isn't a safe option, defender should not be ashamed to kick the ball out of play, or just clear it up the field, and out of danger.
+Defenders are the last line of defense most of the time, so if the pass isn't a safe option, the defender should not be ashamed to kick the ball out of play or clear it up the field and out of danger.

-Give and go pass is one of the most effective ways for a player to escape the defender, and get an opportunity to score a goal.
+Give and Go is a one-two touch-passing technique, where the forward passes the ball, and continues running to get the pass back.
+Give and Go pass is one of the most effective ways for a player to escape the defender and get an opportunity to score a goal.

 Striking the ball hard, aiming for the center of the ball, with the inside of your foot will make the soccer ball travel fast, and accurate to your teammate.
 That is, if you use the correct soccer passing technique for kicking the ball.